-A Virtual Tour of China Posted by sasha on May 20, 2020 in architecture and landscaping, Culture, environment, Leisure, sightseeing, travel
+A Virtual Tour of China Posted by sasha on May 20, 2020 in Culture

 I don’t know about you, but I really like traveling (我很喜欢旅行 wǒ hěn xǐ huān lǚ xíng).
 For us travelers, this global pandemic (全球大流行 quán qiú dà liú xíng) really stinks.
 That’s why I’m going to take you on a virtual tour of China (中国虚拟之旅 zhōng guó xū nǐ zhī lǚ).
 Hopefully this inspires you for future travels to the Middle Kingdom!

 Beijing is the capital of China (北京是中国的首都 běi jīng shì zhōng guó de shǒu dū).
 Of course, we need to begin our virtual tour there!
 I spent 5 years living in Beijing and explored all corners of the city.